SamuelZheng11/WooliesXCodingChallenge/README.md

 **Output:** The response from <https://<FQDN>/resources/products> and <https://<FQDN>/resources/shopperHistory> ordered by the query param supplied

 ##### Thoughts
-Inital ideas was to use the IComparer/Comparer Classes and Interfaces to define the order of which to sort things by, which is what I have done.
+The idea here was to use the IComparer/Comparer Classes and Interfaces to define the order of which to sort the products by, which is what I have done.
-I have tried my best to use Dictionaries where I can (when I need constant time access)
+I have use Dictionaries where I can when I need constant time access

 ### Exercise 3
 **Input:** POST request to https://[FQDN]/api/trolleyTotal\